piyush-doke/river-analysis-using-satellite-imagery/README.md

 ### How to Execute
 ```
-python main.py                              # Run the script using python 3
+python main.py                              # Run the script using Python 3
 ```

 ### Inputs